Recent Mold Remediation Posts

 Mold Myths and Mold Remediation for Your Property

-Many, if not most homeowners in Taylorsville will have to deal with a mold infestation at some point.
-This being the case, it's important for residential property owners to get the facts about mold remediation.
-Homeowners are inundated with incorrect information about mold that preclude them from acting appropriately and effectively when the fungus invades their homes.
-Here are three mold myths that you should be aware of:
+Many, if not most, homeowners in Taylorsville and Lenoir will have to deal with a mold infestation at some point.
+This being the case, it's important for property owners to get the facts about mold remediation.
+Homeowners are inundated with false information about mold that precludes them from acting appropriately and effectively when it begins growing in their home.
+Today we’re sharing 3 mold myths you should be aware of!